UK Edition. Click here for US version.

 Take special care with Carbo-Dome Cream:

-sensitive areas.
-If the cream gets into your
+the cream gets into your eyes rinse them

-effects of the coal tar particularly in the
+coal tar particularly in the treatment of psoriasis.

-sun cream, wear a broad rimmed hat and
+use a strong sun cream, wear a broad rimmed

 from the sun.